-Figure 9-695—Channel Switch Wrapper element formatPlease change the eighth paragraph as follows:
+Figure 9-695—Channel Switch Wrapper element format[#19350]

+Please change the eighth paragraph as follows:

-The format of the Bandwidth Indication subelement is the same as the Bandwidth Indication element (see 9.4.2.319 (Bandwidth Indication element)).
-This subelement is present for an EHT STA when channel switching or extended channel switching to an EHT BSS operating channel width wider than 160 MHz or to an EHT BSS operating channel width that includes at least one punctured 20 MHz subchannel.
-Otherwise, the Bandwidth Indication subelement is not present.
+The Bandwidth Indication element is defined in 9.4.2.319 (Bandwidth Indication element).
+This element is present for an EHT STA when channel switching or extended channel switching to an EHT BSS operating channel width wider than 160 MHz or to an EHT BSS operating channel width that includes at least one punctured 20 MHz subchannel.
+Otherwise, the Bandwidth Indication element is not present.

 Option-2: